 Does a signer have an accent in their signed language?
 Yes, definitely!
 Everyone has an accent.
-An accent is a manner of pronunciation of a language.
-It is the way one pronounces a language.

-A person's accent is developed as she/he learns the language where she/he is from or what social groups they belong to.
+A person's accent is developed as she/he learns or acquires the language where she/he is from or what social groups they belong to.
 There are other demographics involved, such as age or generation, social identity, education, etc. How signers pronounce or utter can convey some characteristics of their signing.